apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Release.md

 ## InCommon Research and Scholarship

-A specific attribute release policy is available to release the [attribute bundles](https://spaces.internet2.edu/display/InCFederation/Research+and+Scholarship+Attribute+Bundle) needed for InCommon's Research and Scholarship service providers:
+A specific attribute release policy is available to release the [attribute bundles](https://spaces.internet2.edu/display/InCFederation/Research+and+Scholarship+Attribute+Bundle) needed for InCommon Research and Scholarship service providers using the entity attribute value `http://id.incommon.org/category/research-and-scholarship`:

 ```json
 {